tokamak-network/tokamak-sybil-resistance/README.md

 for each leaf of the account tree.

 The contract will accept transactions that update this tree, and store them in a queue.
 Then anyone can create a batch of these transactions, compute the update of the state tree and provide a proof of correctness.
 At any time, there is only one possibility for the next block, namely the next N txns in the queue (if the size of the queue is less than N, then the contract wont accept a proposed block).
 This means we dont need any leader selection process, its just the first valid proof from any user which creates the next block.

+## Ownership proofs
+Given the current state root, a user can make a proof of ownership of a leaf with score above a certain threshold.
+A different proof circuit is needed depending on the threshold.
+Also, any contract that wishes to intergrate with this system and check ownership proofs would need its own verifier contract and also a mapping to record nullifiers to ensure each user can only prove once.